-Dizziness and imbalance are complex symptoms that require thorough evaluation, and will normally not be cured in one doctor's visit.
+Dizziness and imbalance are complex symptoms that require thorough evaluation, and will normally not be cured in one clinic visit.
 Here are some guidelines of what you can expect to happen during your visit to the Iowa Ear Center Balance Clinic:

 You will have an audiogram performed by one of our audiologists.
 If you have had previous audiograms elsewhere, please bring them along as our clinicians will need to compare your results for a complete assessment of your symptoms.

 We will always need to obtain our own audiogram at Iowa Ear Center.
 This is very important information for diagnosing inner ear problems.
-Specifically, our providers are able to exclude or consider diagnoses with by comparing audiograms.
+Specifically, our providers are able to exclude or consider diagnoses by comparing audiograms.